kaushiktak19/kaushiktak19/readme.md

 # Hey, I'm Kaushik Tak! 👋

 I build web apps from scratch, frontend to backend, deploy them to the cloud, and set up slick CI/CD pipelines.
 I’m always learning new tech (it’s the job, right?) and love experimenting with AI APIs to create cool generative experiences.
-Oh, and I keep my problem solving sharp with competitive programming.
+Also, I try keep my problem solving sharp with competitive programming.

 ---